Writing a legally binding Will is not difficult.

 - You have children from a past relationship or stepchildren.

-If your situation is anything like the above, a better option would be to work with an estate attorney.
+If your situation is anything like the above, a better option would be to work with an estate lawyer.
 That way, you can be sure that everything in your estate will be accounted for.

 Do You Need a Lawyer to Write a Will?